elucian/bee/syntax/processing.md

 ## Data Processing

-By using collections and control structures one can load, modify and store data.
+By using collections and control structures one can read, modify and store data.

 * [Array Operations](#Array-Operations)
 * [Array Slicing](#Array-Slicing)